top of page

 1. Story-Dances can be performed live on stage or submitted via video, with a duration of 3 to 7 minutes.

-2. Each entry must include between 20 to 120 students, including backstage crew, and will fall into one of the following divisions: Primary (K-Year 6), Secondary (Year 7-12), or Dance Schools & Community Groups (ages 8-24).
+2. Each entry for Wakakirri Live must include between 20 to 120 students, including backstage crew, and will fall into one of the following divisions: Primary (K-Year 6), Secondary (Year 7-12), or Dance Schools & Community Groups (ages 8-24).
+There are no student participation limits for Wakakirri Video entries.

 3. A Story-Dance should be a 3-7 minute performance theatrically telling a story using dance, acting, creative movement, sets, props, costumes, projections, pre-recorded music, and special effects for video entries.